Thursday, December 28, 2006

 A Bit Bookish....

+A great resource for visual presentation is the Pottery Barn series of decor style books.
 Created by the talented designers at PB, nearly every room in a home is covered - plus some.
 Most of the series is pictured above - it's my own collection - tho I have yet to grab the 'Kids Rooms' available at PB Kids stores.
 (Personally, I'm waiting for the 'Garages' book.... ;o) ) EDITED TO ADD: I just got in from shopping, and found the PB Kids book on sale for $14.99 - so I bought it!
 Hey, I have a grandson to decorate for!!!)

 I've been building my collection gradually, and I received two more editions as Christmas gifts!